Scherrik/se_mcm/docs/Software-Requierements-Specification.md

 [No Mockup available yet]

 #### 3.1.6 See online users
-On the left side of the screen the user can see a list of all the currently online users and their usernames.
+On the top (or costumizable on the left) of the screen the user can see a list of all the currently online users and their usernames.
 The list can be minimized with a button.
 ##### Precondition:
 - Join chatroom/Open website
 ##### Postcondition